yetanotherco/aligned_layer/examples/l2/README.md

 make ethereum_package_start
 # Start the batcher
 make batcher_start_ethereum_package
-# Send proofs to be able to build batches
-make batcher_send_burst_groth16
 ```

 The remaining steps are the same as for other networks, except you'll be using the `devnet` environment.
 Specifically, generate the `.env` files for `devnet` using: